-- 32. The NSW Government should immediately (within 12 months) update its 2018-2022 NSW Early Childhood Education Workforce Strategy to support state based initiatives and complement the National Workforce Strategy.
-The update should include, but not be limited to: - Options to fund services to provide time "off the floor" for reflection, planning, coordination and professional development. - Specific actions aimed at the attraction and retention of identified groups, including Aboriginal and Torres Strait Islander educators, educators in regional and remote areas, educators from culturally and linguistically diverse backgrounds, and educators working with children with disability/additional needs. - Mentoring initiatives, at both the state and local level, to support students and educators.
-This should include mentoring/professional support networks for identified groups of educators that are designed in collaboration with the sector and relevant peak organisations. - Comprehensive support for Aboriginal and Torres Strait Islander students/educators who need to leave country to study, and regional/remote students and educators for training.
-This should include measures to support digital access and practicum opportunities. - Reframing the narrative around early childhood education and care from 'childcare' to early education to enhance understanding of the value of the work being undertaken. - Investment in local workforce recruitment, qualifications, and retention. - Financial support for trainee placements. - A specific strategy to meet the needs of regional and remote areas and address barriers faced in these areas.
+- 30. The NSW Government should immediately (within 12 months) update its 2018-2022 NSW Early Childhood Education Workforce Strategy to support state based initiatives and complement the National Workforce Strategy.
+The update should include, but not be limited to: - Options to fund services to provide time "off the floor" for reflection, planning, coordination and professional development - Specific actions aimed at the attraction and retention of identified groups, including Aboriginal and Torres Strait Islander educators, rural and regional educators, educators from CALD background, and educators working with children with disability/additional needs - Mentoring initiatives, at both the state and local level, to support students and educators.
+This should include mentoring/professional support networks for identified groups of educators that are designed in collaboration with the sector and relevant peak organisations. - Comprehensive support for Aboriginal and Torres Strait Islander students/educators who need to leave country to study, and rural/remote students and educators for training.
+This should include measures to support digital access and practicum opportunities. - Reframing the narrative around early childhood education and care from 'childcare' to early education to enhance understanding of the value of the work being undertaken. - Investment in local workforce recruitment, qualifications, and retention. - Financial support for trainee placements.

-33. The NSW Government should work with other jurisdictions to:
+- 31. The NSW Government should work with other jurisdictions to: - Progress recognition of the value of culture and language that Aboriginal and Torres Strait Islander and culturally and linguistically diverse educators bring to the education and care of children. - Progress mutual recognition or pathways for international qualifications (as provided in the National Workforce Strategy). - Progress a nationally consistent approach to incentives for the attraction and retention of educators for the early childhood education and care sector.

-- Progress recognition of the value of culture and language that Aboriginal and Torres Strait Islander and culturally and linguistically diverse educators bring to the education and care of children. - Progress mutual recognition or pathways for international qualifications (as provided in the National Workforce Strategy). - Progress a nationally consistent approach to incentives for the attraction and retention of educators for the early childhood education and care sector. - 34.
-The NSW Government should examine the Victorian Early Childhood Teachers Enterprise Agreement (VECTEA) and consider its applicability for the NSW context. - $\bigcirc$ - 35.
-The NSW Regulatory Authority (within the Department of Education) should, in consultation with the sector, develop guidance to assist services finding it difficult to maintain current services due to temporary staffing issues, such as illness or unexpected leave.
+32. The NSW Regulatory Authority (within the Department of Education) should develop a short term educator relief policy regarding educator qualifications, to assist services that are finding it difficult to maintain current services due to temporary staffing issues, such as illness or unexpected leave.